On this page

 3. Brightness and Color Options

 Halogen lights produce a bright, warm white light ideal for traditional pool lighting.
 However, they offer limited color options.
-On the other hand, LED lights provide a wide range of colors and lighting effects, allowing you to create a customized ambiance for your pool.
+LED lights provide a wide range of colors and lighting effects, allowing you to create a customized ambiance for your pool.
 Many LED lights also have remote controls or smartphone apps for easy customization.

 4. Heat Output